TaSeeMba/minikube-loadbalancing/ReadMe.md

 minikube start
 ```

 2. Create minikube tunnel to expose Kubernetes services of kind `Loadbalancer`.
-See [this](https://minikube.sigs.k8s.io/docs/handbook/accessing/) guide.
 Run this command in a separate terminal window to keep the LoadBalancer running.
+Follow [this](https://minikube.sigs.k8s.io/docs/handbook/accessing/) guide.
 ```
 minikube tunnel
 ```

-3. Build Docker image and load it into minikube
+3. Build Docker image and load it into minikube registry
 ```
 minikube image build -t minikube-loadbalancing:v1 .
 ```